The Williamson County Public Library System is open for limited hours due to the Covid-19 pandemic.

 Our College Grove Branch will not reopen and only offer Holds-2-Go.

-Holds-2-Go curbside service is available at all Library Branches.
+Holds-2-Go curbside service has been implemented at all Library Branches.
 It is offered at the Main Library in Franklin, Fairview and Nolensville from 9-10, Monday to Saturday.
-Bethesda and Leiper’s Fork Branches offer curbside service from 10-11, Tuesday to Friday, and 9-10 on Saturdays.
+Bethesda and Leiper’s Fork Branches offer it from 10-11, Tuesday to Friday, and 9-10 on Saturdays.
+Learn more about Holds-2-Go

-All visitor temperatures are checked with a touchless thermometer and they must answer five covid/health questions before they can enter their Library Branch.
+All patrons will have their temperatures checked with a touchless thermometer and be asked five health questions before they can enter their Library Branch.
+Patrons will be required to sign-in with contact tracing information before entering facilities.

-Patronage at the Main Library is limited to 75 people per hour to ensure the ability to physically distance inside the Library.
-Some areas of the Main Library have a smaller occupancy level due to the size of the space.
+Patronage at the Main Library will be limited to 50 people per hour to ensure the ability to physically distance while inside.
+Some areas of the Main Library will have a smaller occupancy level due to the size of the space.

-Library patrons have access to all public areas of the facility excluding the Meeting Room, Activity Room and Learning Center.
-These areas are in use by the Library for quarantining materials and furniture storage.
-Visitors should look online for their materials so they can quickly locate and borrow them.
-Visits are to be limited to one hour or less so that others may enter the facility.
+Library patrons will have access to all public areas of the facility excluding the meeting room and Williamson Room.
+It is recommended that visitors look online for their materials so they can quickly locate and borrow them.
+Visits should be limited to one hour or less so that others may enter the facility.

 Other changes include: